devGeanina/songtrend/README.md

 # Songtrend
-Collects trends in song titles from Soundcloud API.
+Collects trends in song titles from this open API.

 ## Getting Started
 Import the project into Eclipse or other preferred IDE and run it as Java Application or Spring Boot App.